-- ACT 1 Stutler: Rocky Mountain, Northwest, Alaska. - ACT 2 Sexton: Southern Area, Great Basin, Northern Rockies. - ACT 3 Jalbert: Southwest, Southern/Northern California. - Eastern Area T2 IMT Goldman: Type 2 IMT worked under ACT 2 to develop a COVID-19 Wildland Fire Response Plan for the Eastern Area.
+- ACT 1 Stutler: Rocky Mountain, Northwest, Alaska. - ACT 2 Sexton: Southern Area, Great Basin, Northern Rockies. - ACT 3 Jalbert: Southwest, Southern/Northern California. - Eastern Area T2 IMT Goldman: Type 2 IMT worked under ACT 2 to develop a COVID-19 WFRP for the Eastern Area.

-The four teams developed Wildland Fire Response Plans with the goal of coordinating with as many agencies, organizations, and individuals in each GA as practical.
+The four teams developed WFRPs with the goal of coordinating with as many agencies, organizations, and individuals in each GA as practical.
 They worked directly with each GA's Coordinating Group Chair, various dispatch/coordination centers, and local units.
 They also worked under the direction and supervision of NMAC, through a Team Coordinator (Joe Reinarz) and maintained frequent contact and communication through multiple daily briefings to NMAC.

-All plans were developed using a standardized template and process for national standardization; but development included attention and inclusion of all specific concerns for the Geographic Area covered by the plan.
+All plans were developed using a standardized template and process for national standardization; but development included attention and inclusion of all specific concerns for the GA covered by the plan.

-The teams' coordination within each GA during development of the plans enabled clear communication to all involved participants and vastly improved awareness and understanding of the purpose and intent of the WFRP.
-It also eliminated some, but not all, potential duplication of effort, ensured a coordinated effort, and ensured support and endorsement at all levels.
+The teams' coordination with GAs during plan development enabled clear communication to all involved participants and vastly improved awareness and understanding of the purpose and intent of the WFRP.
+It also reduced some, but not all, potential duplication of effort, ensured a coordinated effort, and ensured support and endorsement at all levels.

-All four teams worked in this role as a support function, had no control responsibilities, and to the fullest extent possible, did not transfer additional work to any participating Geographic Area organizations.
+All four teams worked in this role as a support function, had no control responsibilities, and to the fullest extent possible, did not transfer additional work to any participating GA organizations.

-4.2 Potential Effects on Wildfire Response
+4.2 Potential Effects on Wildland fire Response